ABOUT

 Director/Producer

 Jen Kaplan’s first love was always the magic of stories – listening to them, learning from them and telling them in a visual way through film, since 2000.
 Her first film “Mixed Blessings: The Challenges of Raising Children in a Jewish-Christian Family” was shown in film festivals across the globe and aired on several PBS stations.
 She worked as a Fundraising Producer at Connecticut Public Television and served as the Associate Director of Filmmakers Collaborative in Boston.
-She recently finished a 3 year term as a member of the Newton Cultural Council.
+She served a 3 year term as a member of the Newton Cultural Council.
 Since 2011, she has focused her efforts on producing 5-7 minute films for a variety of clients.
 A Father’s Kaddish is her most recent film from her company Spencer Films.

 RACHEL CLARK